 Signal Mountain Lodge has incorporated many environmentally friendly programs, initiatives, and Best Management Practices into our lodging and campground operations:

 While staying at Signal Mountain Lodge, our guests have the opportunity to participate in many procedures that will help us with our initiatives to protect the resources of Grand Teton National Park, conserve energy and water, and reduce waste.
-By participating in our Sustainable Stays Srogram, guests are pledging to make a difference and will receive a complimentary reusable grocery bag.
+By signing up for our Guest Environmental Participation Program, guests are pledging to make a difference and will receive a complimentary reusable grocery bag.
 The following is a list outlining the practices we ask of our guests participating in our sustainable stays program.

 Property Wide Participation

 Signal Mountain Lodge's management and staff welcome you to join us in our efforts to protect and conserve our natural resources.
 Together, we can make Signal Mountain Lodge and Grand Teton National Park a shining example of how conservation and recycling can work toward a better tomorrow.

 Recycling receptacles are located throughout our property and these items may also be deposited in the blue recycling bin located in each guest room.
 The following items may be recycled at Signal Mountain Lodge.

 Signal Mountain Lodge has had an established recycling program since 1990, and in 2013 we diverted over 85 tons of waste from reaching the landfills through our recycling efforts!

 We strive to provide an environmentally friendly or sustainable option for all products sold in our retail locations.
 Every member of the Signal Mountain Lodge retail staff team is trained and well educated regarding our environmentally friendly retail offerings and are willing to offer advice or inform our customers about the products that we carry.

 The Signal Mountain Lodge retail departments offer hundreds of products that are made from recycled, all natural, organic, or locally sourced materials and processes.